Granjow/electronics/arduino.md

 ## Arduino Pro Mini

-Can be powered with up to 12 V.
+Can be powered with up to 16 V when supplied through the RAW pin, which is connected to a [MIC5203](http://ww1.microchip.com/downloads/en/DeviceDoc/mic5203.pdf) voltage regulator which converts to 3.3 V (or to 5 V, depending on the board version).

 **IO pins** supply up to 40 mA each.
 Input leakage current is [around 1 µA](https://electronics.stackexchange.com/a/67173/135063),